When it comes to the financial management of any business, it’s often said that Cash Is King!

-Whether your business is growing or struggling, managing your cash flow effectively is absolutely essential, and for many, its the key to business survival.
+Whether your business is growing or struggling, managing your cash flow effectively is essential, and for many, it’s the key to business survival.
 You’ve probably heard the statistic that over 60% of businesses that fair are still profitable, but just ran out of cash.

 That’s why it’s critical to maintain a level of working capital that allows you to make it through those crunch times and continue to operate the business.
 Simply put, cash flow management means delaying outlays of cash as long as possible while encouraging your customers to pay it as quickly as possible.

-Before we delve into the strategies to improve & manage cash flow in your business, lets first look at the the basics of cash flow management.
+Before we delve into the strategies to improve & manage cash flow in your business, let’s first look at the basics of cash flow management.

 Important Cash Flow Basics

 So, what is cash flow?
-It’s basically the movement of funds in and out of your business.
-Typically, businesses track cash flow either weekly, monthly or quarterly.
+It’s the movement of funds in and out of your business.
+Typically, businesses track cash flow either weekly, monthly, or quarterly.
 There are essentially two kinds of cash flows:

 Positive cash flow: This occurs when the cash entering into your business from sales, accounts receivable, etc. is more than the amount of the cash leaving your businesses through accounts payable, monthly expenses, employee salaries, etc.

 These critical numbers tell you just how much is coming in and how much is going out of your business.
 Making more than you’re spending?
 It’s all good.
-Cash flow regularly edging into the negative zone?
+Is cash flow regularly edging into the negative zone?
 Not so good.

 Profit Does Not Equal To Good Cash Flow